 I write on the curiosities, trials, joys, and laughter that occur in the everyday processes of living.
 My articles are my laughter, my tears, my frustrations, and my triumphs.

 On The Gift Ideas List Site I go sidewalk shopping the internet in order to provide an easier shopping experience.
 I sift through listings for interesting finds.
 As a mother of two girls and grandmother to 4 girls and 2 boys I understand the importance of getting the appropriate gift item.

 It Wasn't the Direction I Planned to go but Life is Like That

 My siblings and I. That is me on the far right.

-At the age of 26 I found myself faced with a battle which has remained with me since.
-I was struck down and disabled by a rare chronic illness.
+I was 26 I when I was struck down and disabled by a rare chronic illness.
 It happened so quickly that it seemed to occur overnight.
 I went to bed feeling a little sore and woke up to discover that I could barely move my limbs.
 My body was stiffened up like a tin soldier.

 From that point on my life was changed.
 I was exhausted, weak, and in severe pain.
 I was choking on food and slight exertions left me gasping for breath.

 I was attending college when the illness hit and found that the severe fatigue and brain fog that accompanied the illness made it difficult to concentrate.
 Heck I was having trouble simply functioning.
 Two years later I reluctantly withdrew from my course of study.